nicolasmuller/away3dlite-core-fp10/README.md

  - additive blendmode (Object3D's blendMode),
  - custom shaders (Object3D's arcane _program).

+**Gotchas:**
+ - for transparent PNGs to blend correctly, the Object3Ds order (in their container) is meaningful, not their z position.

 **TODO:**
  - check stability, leaks
+ - test all the primitives, colladas,...
  - fix projection to match exactly the FP10 output (it's close but not enough to reuse the original mouse handling),

 **Example usage:**